awsdocs/aws-systems-manager-user-guide/doc_source/ps-integration-lambda-extensions.md

 Use the following details to help you configure the AWS Parameters and Secrets Lambda Extension\.

 Authentication
 To authorize and authenticate Parameter Store requests, the extension uses the same credentials as those used to run the Lambda function itself\.
-Therefore, the AWS Identity and Access Management \(IAM\) role used to run the function must have the following permissions to interact with Parameter Store\.
+Therefore, the AWS Identity and Access Management \(IAM\) role used to run the function must have the following permissions to interact with Parameter Store:
-+ `ssm:GetParameter` – Required to retrieve parameters from Parameter Store\.
++ `ssm:GetParameter` – Required to retrieve parameters from Parameter Store
-+ `kms:Decrypt` – Required if you are retrieving `SecureString` parameters from Parameter Store\.
-For more information, see [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) in the *AWS Lambda Developer Guide*\.
++ `kms:Decrypt` – Required if you are retrieving `SecureString` parameters from Parameter Store For more information, see [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) in the *AWS Lambda Developer Guide*\.

 Instantiation
 Lambda instantiates separate instances corresponding to the concurrency level that your function requires\.
 Each instance is isolated and maintains its own local cache of your configuration data\.
-For more information about Lambda instances and concurrency, see [Managing concurrency for a Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) in the *AWS Lambda Developer Guide*\.
+For more information about Lambda instances and concurrency, see [Managing Lambda reserved currency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) in the *AWS Lambda Developer Guide*\.

 No SDK dependence
 The AWS Parameters and Secrets Lambda Extension works independently of any AWS SDK language library\.
 An AWS SDK is not required to make GET requests to Parameter Store\.

 Localhost port
 Use `localhost` in your GET requests\.
 The extension makes requests to localhost port 2773\.
 You do not need to specify an external or internal endpoint to use the extension\.
 You can configure the port by setting the [environment variable](#ps-integration-lambda-extensions-config) `PARAMETERS_SECRETS_EXTENSION_HTTP_PORT`\.
-For example, in Python, your GET URL might look something like the following:
+For example, in Python, your GET URL might look something like the following example\.

 ```
 parameter_url = ('http://localhost:' + port + '/systemsmanager/parameters/get/?name=' + ssm_parameter_path)